 There are few orgone proponents left.
 One is orgoneproducts.com, which offers an enormous assortment of gadgets, gizmos, and what-is-its.
 One of the many is an orgone pyramid.
 The website’s description of the object is one of the most concise assemblages of pseudoscience giveaways I’ve ever come across.
 In one paragraph, it squeezes in the idea of a panacea, a spectacular claim, and allegations of a cover-up: “The possible uses for this device are only limited by your imagination.
 For less than the cost of a doctor’s visit, you could have the end of all disease.
 What have you not heard of orgone?
 Because the AMA was scared of losing its monopoly on medicine, so it conducted a witch hunt which led to Dr. Reich’s death in jail.”

-The website maintainers, therefore, bravely risk their own life to sell a zapper that will cure Lyme disease and end those inconvenient comas.
+The website maintainers, therefore, bravely risk their lives to sell a zapper that will cure Lyme disease and end those inconvenient comas.
 New Age medicine practitioners and conspiracy theorists may maintain cordial ties, but they are generally segregated from one another.
 But this site blurs, then completely obliterates any distinction between the two camps.
 For instance, one of the website contributors informs us that, “Hurricane Irene was another artificially-generated HAARP hurricane” meant to kill and terrify thousands.”
 But our intrepid orgone super heroine was ready.

 “In preparation of the storm, I want down to the East River and prayed to the moon god.
 Then I hid a mini orgone chembuster in the shrubbery.”
 With an assist from this grassy knoll and a lunar deity, she and the orgone piece foiled the plot.
 “The winds were expected to be over 100 mph, but never gusted about 25 mph,” our anonymous reporter gloated.
 “Orgone does more than just change the weather.
 It actually changes the dimensions vibrationally so that negative events like this won’t happen.
 Quantum changes within the matrix occur when we project and maintain high energy states.”
 She referenced energy, vibrations, quantum, and matrix, but left out chakra balance.